visit-dav/visit/src/doc/building_visit/BuildingOnWindows/ConfiguringWithCMakeGUI.rst

 Limiting Plugins
 ~~~~~~~~~~~~~~~~

-By default, most of the supported database reader plug-ins are built, which can slow down loading of the solution in the Visual Studio IDE, and slow down the build.
+By default, most of the supported database reader plugins are built, which can slow down loading of the solution in the Visual Studio IDE, and slow down the build.
-If you want to reduce the number of plug-ins built, add a CMake var using the **Add Entry** Button.
+If you want to reduce the number of plugins built, add a CMake var using the **Add Entry** Button.
-If you are producing a version of VisIt_ that you plan to distribute, you should skip this step so all database reader plug-ins are built.
+If you are producing a version of VisIt_ that you plan to distribute, you should skip this step so all database reader plugins are built.
 :numref:`Figure %s<selected_databases_image>`

 .. _selected_databases_image:

 .. figure:: images/selected_databases.png

-   Selecting a limited number of database plug-ins
+   Selecting a limited number of database plugins

-To limit the database plug-ins to a specific set of plug-ins, set the **Name:**  to *VISIT_SELECTED_DATABASE_PLUGINS*.
+To limit the database plugins to a specific set of plugins, set the **Name:**  to *VISIT_SELECTED_DATABASE_PLUGINS*.
 The **Type:** should be *STRING*.
-The **Value:** should be a ';' separated list of database plug-ins names.
+The **Value:** should be a ';' separated list of database plugin names.
 Case must match the name of the folder in */src/databases*.

 The same procedure applies to plots and operators.
-The VisIt_ CMake variables to limit plots and operator plug-ins are *VISIT_SELECTED_PLOT_PLUGINS* and *VISIT_SELECTED_OPERATOR_PLUGINS*, respectively.
+The VisIt_ CMake variables to limit plots and operator plugins are *VISIT_SELECTED_PLOT_PLUGINS* and *VISIT_SELECTED_OPERATOR_PLUGINS*, respectively.

 Click **OK** when finished.